 By: S. Davis

-For three weeks of September I was in Europe behaving like a caveman pumped with gallons of absinthe.
+For the month of September I was in Europe behaving like a caveman pumped with gallons of absinthe.
 It was fantastic.
 The last time I had a chance to travel – over international water – was 4-5 years ago and that was a crazy jaunt through the majestic island of Puerto Rico.

 Since I have a few of these journal entries – I bring a small notepad to write during quiet moments – why not publish them?
 I have some that go back as far as eight years ago that I have to track down and once I read them, they’ll be here.